Norman Mineta: Private sector

 Mineta resigned his seat mid-term to accept a position with Lockheed Martin in 1995.
 He chaired the National Civil Aviation Review Commission, which in 1997 issued recommendations on minimizing traffic congestion and reducing the aviation accident rate.
-Many of the commission's recommendations were adopted by the Clinton administration, including reform of the Federal Aviation Administration to enable it to perform more like a business.
+The Clinton administration adopted many of the commission's recommendations, including reform of the Federal Aviation Administration to enable it to perform more like a business.

 In 1999, Mineta received the L. Welch Pogue Award for Lifetime Achievement in Aviation.

 Mineta was appointed to the board of directors of Horizon Lines effective January 1, 2007.
 He had formerly served on the board of AECOM Technology Corporation and was on the board of SJW Corp.

-Secretary of Commerce
+Secretary of commerce

-In 2000, President Bill Clinton nominated Mineta to serve as the U.S. Secretary of Commerce, making him the first Asian American to hold a presidential cabinet post.
-Clinton had wanted to nominate Mineta as U.S. Secretary of Transportation in 1992, but Mineta wanted to remain in Congress at that time.
+In 2000, President of the United States Bill Clinton nominated Mineta to serve as the United States Secretary of Commerce, making him the first Asian American to hold a presidential cabinet post.
+Clinton had wanted to nominate Mineta as United States Secretary of Transportation in 1992, but Mineta wanted to remain in Congress at that time.

-Secretary of Transportation
+Secretary of transportation

 Mineta was appointed United States Secretary of Transportation by President George W. Bush in 2001, a post that he was offered eight years earlier by Bill Clinton.
-He was the only Democrat to have served in Bush's cabinet and the first Secretary of Transportation to have previously served in a cabinet position.
-He became the first Asian American to hold the position, and only the fourth person to be a member of Cabinet under two presidents from different political parties (after Edwin M. Stanton, Henry L. Stimson and James R. Schlesinger).
+He was the only Democratic Party government official to have served in Bush's cabinet and the first Secretary of Transportation to have previously served in a cabinet position.
+He became the first Asian American to hold the position, and only the fourth person to be a member of the cabinet under two presidents from different political parties (after Edwin Stanton, Henry L. Stimson and James R. Schlesinger).
 In 2004, Mineta received the Tony Jannus Award for his distinguished contributions to commercial air transportation.

 Following Bush's reelection, Mineta was invited to continue in the position, and he did so until resigning in June 2006.
 When he stepped down on July 7, 2006, he was the longest-serving Secretary of Transportation since the position's inception in 1967.